We're hiring experienced account executives.

-Alan Carmichael brings nearly 40 years of real-world experience to help clients communicate effectively in his role as president of Moxley Carmichael.
+Alan Carmichael, who will now serve as a strategic consultant for Moxley Carmichael, has 50 years of real-world experience.
+He helped clients communicate effectively in his former role as president of Moxley Carmichael.
 From a love of literature and writing, he crafted careers first in journalism and then public relations.
-The ability to create and execute up-to-date communications strategies is based on firsthand experience in advising clients on proactive public relations programs, as well as preparing for and managing crises.
+The ability to create and execute up-to-date communications strategies was based on firsthand experience in advising clients on proactive public relations programs, as well as preparing for and managing crises.

-For Moxley Carmichael, Alan has advised such national clients as Pilot Flying J and U.S. Cellular, as well as regional market leaders Covenant Health, Summit Medical Group, Knoxville Utilities Board and the Tennessee Theatre, among others.
+Alan advised such national clients as Pilot Flying J and U.S. Cellular, as well as regional market leaders Covenant Health, Summit Medical Group, Knoxville Utilities Board and the Tennessee Theatre, among others.

 He is a year 2000 Leadership Knoxville graduate and currently serves on the Leadership Knoxville board.
 He is a member of the boards of Blount Mansion and the Community School of the Arts.
 He is the former vice president of the board of the Alzheimer’s Association in Knoxville and also previously served on the boards of Ijams Nature Center, the Dogwood Arts Festival, the Knoxville Arts Council and the City Ballet.